antivenom03/magnus-archives/Statements/Mag001 - Angler fish.md

 are, (and I always emphasise there are very few genuine cases) tend to resist easy conclusions.

-When an investigation has gone as far as it can, it is transferred to [[the Archives]].
+When an investigation has gone as far as it can, it is transferred to [[the archives]].

 Now, [[the magnus Institute]] was founded in 1818, which means that [[the Archives]] contain almost 200 years of case files at this point.